judooochp/node-button-barfer/README.md

 ### Server Installation

-echicken only tested this on Ubuntu 14.04, with rconsole, but this version works on Windows 8.1 without rconsole.
+I have edited this version works on Windows 8.1 without rconsole, under the direction of echicken.

 Assuming you've got [node.js](https://nodejs.org/), [npm](https://www.npmjs.com/), and [git](http://git-scm.com/downloads) installed, and assuming judooochp didn't completely mess up, the following should do the trick: